-Fire Drills (Evacuation Drills)
+• Fire Drills (Evacuation Drills)

 Evacuation drills will take place during the school year in accordance with the National Fire Protection Association 101 Life Safety Code.
-When the fire alarm activates, students must stop what they are doing and follow the teacher's instructions.
+When the fire alarm is activated, students must stop what they are doing and follow the teacher's instructions.
 Students must clear the building promptly by the prescribed route.
-Any student who is in the hallway or the restroom must proceed to the nearest exit and locate the teacher.
-Students, teachers and staff must remain outside the building until permission is given to re-enter.
+Any student in the hallway or restroom must go to the nearest exit and find the teacher.
+Students, teachers, and staff must remain outside the building until permission is given to re-enter.